Mollies (Poecilia Sphenops)

 Mollies are omnivores, feeding on a variety of detritus and zoobenthos in the wild.
 In the aquarium, these fish will accept most foods offered, including good quality flake food as well as live and frozen food.
 However, a significant proportion of their diet should be made up of vegetable matter such as blanched spinach, zucchini or vegetable flake.

-Breeding the Mollies
+How to Breed the Mollies

 Breeding Mollies is very easy if you provide the right water conditions.
 These fish reproduce in a standard livebearer style.
 Like other species, males can be somewhat constant in their pursuit of females, so it is recommended that you keep several females to every male to diffuse this.